downfa11/cursus/docs/core/message-flow.md

 ## Purpose and Scope

-This document describes the complete path a message takes from publication to persistence in go-broker.
+This document describes the complete path a message takes from publication to persistence in cursus.
 It covers the TCP ingestion protocol, deduplication logic, partition selection strategies, asynchronous disk writes, and in-memory distribution to active consumers.

 For information about consuming messages from disk, see [Consuming Messages](./message-flow.md).
 For details on the disk segment format and read operations, see [Segment Management](./storage/segment-management.md).